aura80/java_exercises_github/README.md

 Functional Interfaces   - interfaces with one single abstract method, without implementation;
                         - in addition it may have default and static methods, with implementation;
+                        - @FunctionalInterface annotation may be written before it or not;

 Lambda  - implementation of functional interface added with Java 8;
         - it allows to an anonymous class to be treated as a normal method;